pattern-lab/patternlab-node/packages/cli/readme.md

 		--silent             Turn off console logs
 ```

-### Build/Compile PatternLab
+### Build/Compile Pattern Lab
 ```
 Usage: build|compile [options]

-Build the PatternLab.
+Build Pattern Lab.
 Optionally (re-)build only the patterns

 	Options:
 		-h, --help           output usage information
 		-p, --patterns-only  Whether to only build patterns
 ```

-### Initialize PatternLab
+### Initialize Pattern Lab
 ```
 Usage: init [options]

-Initialize a PatternLab project from scratch or import an edition and/or starterkit Passing no options starts the init in interactive mode
+Initialize a Pattern Lab project from scratch or import an edition and/or starterkit Passing no options starts the init in interactive mode

 	Options: